 In Florida, a landlord can evict a tenant for a variety of reasons, but the landlord must terminate the tenancy first.
 The landlord terminates the tenancy by giving the tenant written notice, as required by state law.
 If the tenant does not comply with the written notice, then the landlord can file an eviction lawsuit (also sometimes called an "action for possession").

 Florida law gives specific requirements to end a tenancy.
 Different types of notices and procedures are needed for different situations.

-This article provides an overview of the rules landlords must follow when evicting a tenant or ending a tenancy in Florida.
+A termination "for cause" means that the landlord has a reason to end the tenancy early (before the term of the lease or rental agreement is over).
 In Florida, a landlord can terminate a tenancy early and evict a tenant for a number of different reasons, including not paying rent, violating the lease or rental agreement, or committing an illegal act.
 To terminate the tenancy, the landlord must first give the tenant written notice.
 The type of notice will be determined by the reason for the termination.

-If a tenant has a month-to-month lease or rental agreement and the landlord wants to terminate the tenancy but does not have cause to do so, then the landlord can give the tenant 15 days' written notice.
-The notice will inform the tenant that the tenancy will end in 15 days and that the tenant must move out of the rental unit by that time (see Fla.
-Stat.
-Ann. § 83.57).
+A Florida landlord can terminate without cause a month-to-month tenancy by giving the tenant a written notice at least 15 days before the end of the monthly period.
+The notice must inform the tenant that the tenancy will end in 15 days and that the tenant must move out of the rental unit by that time.
+(Fla.
+Stat. § 83.57 (2022).)

 Landlords can't terminate fixed-term tenancies without cause—they must wait until the term of the tenancy ends.
 Then, it's simply a matter of not renewing the tenant's lease.
 And, unless the lease states otherwise, Florida landlords don't have to give tenants notice that the lease isn't being renewed.
 For example, if the tenant has a lease for one year that expires in December and the tenant hasn't requested a lease renewal, the landlord won't need to give the tenant notice to move by the end of December unless the lease specifically requires it.